-We recognise that in some cases, mental health concerns can be an indicator that a child has suffered, or is at risk of suffering abuse, neglect of exploitation.
+The Federation recognises that it has an important role to play in supporting the mental health and wellbeing of our students.
+We also recognise that in some cases, mental health problems can be an indicator that a child has suffered, or is at risk of suffering abuse, neglect or exploitation.
 The designated safeguarding lead will regularly liaise with the senior mental health lead where safeguarding concerns are linked to mental health to ensure there is an effective and appropriate response by school.
-Within our Federation we adopt a whole school approach to mental health and wellbeing, which includes promoting positive mental health, wellbeing and resilience across the whole Federation community.
+Within our Federation we adopt a whole school approaches to mental health and wellbeing, which includes promoting positive mental health, wellbeing and resilience across the whole Federation community.